frank-deng/lego-tools/README.md

 TODO
 ----

-* Use `process.exit()` always hangs, and I haven't figured out why. `SIGKILL` is used to terminate the program at present.
+* Use `process.exit()` always hangs, and I haven't figured out why. `SIGQUIT` is used to terminate the program at present.